Iteration 2: Test-Driven Development II and Git

 Submission Git repository can be pulled.
 Git repository is not public!
 Required artifacts (screencasts, backlog, repository link) must all be present.
 The quality of screencast (video, audio) is OK.

 Git and Work flow Repository is set up correctly.
 Repository is clean of derived artifacts (class-files, test output, etc.).
-The feature branch iteration2 exists with associated merge request.
-Final release is merged into 'main' branch.
+The feature branch iteration2 exists (optionally, with associated merge request).
+Final release is merged into main branch.

 Git Log Commit log shows relevant activity by all group members.
 Commit log messages express the actual work task carried out for each commit.